 - Cleaners: Springtails & Isopods

 - Water Dish: Zoo Med small water dish

-As their name suggests, they are known for their lustrous electric blue coloration on their legs.
+As their name suggests, they are known for their lustrous electric blue coloration on their blue legs.
 Their carapace and body will be grey-blue and will look dull in comparison to their legs.

 They look black or very dark grey in color until they are under a light, where you can see the bright blue hues of their hairs come through like a shimmery metallic electric blue.

 While these creatures are native to Myanmar, they can be found around Thailand’s borders, in Cambodia, Laos, Vietnam, and sometimes Singapore.